berthelemy/consulting.berthelemy.net/collections/_posts/2014-05-11-what-to-include-in-an-elearning-strategy.md

 >   * new staff expect to have information at the fingertips &#8211; when they need it, regardless of location
 >   * staff cannot find what they need on my intranet, and are using Google to search for job support information on the council website
->   * I need to demonstrate that I are making most cost-effective use of the online and face-to-face environments in delivering my programmes
+>   * I need to demonstrate that we are making most cost-effective use of the online and face-to-face environments in delivering my programmes

 ### How will I address those challenges?